Over 700,000 Aussies compared mobile plans with us in the past year

 💡 Pro tip: If you don't need these features, focus on finding a plan with the right price and data (unlimited local calls and texts are usually a given).

 You could be overpaying by sticking with the same provider or plan for too long – or only looking at the big brands like Telstra, Optus and Vodafone.
-As a rule, it's a good idea to look at plans every 6 to 12 months and to review it anytime the provider raises prices.
-If you don't, you're essentially being taken advantage of by being loyal; aka the loyalty tax.
+As a rule, it's a good idea to compare mobile plans every 6 to 12 months, or anytime your provider raises prices.

 In Australia, there are three main types of mobile phone plans: